MrJoy27/ENSAI-2A-projet-info/README.md

 - Configuration files :

 This repository contains several configuration files for tooling.
-Normally, you will not need to modify any file except:
+Normally, you will not need to modify any file except .env

--  .env

 * Item	Description :